 On the other hand, the DC35 comes with only 1 cleaning tool.
 However, this tool is a combination of the 2 cleaning tools that the V6 comes with.

 Nonetheless, you’ll need to bear in mind that the V6 offers you more brush bar power than the DC35.

 Mini Motorized Tool

-This tool does not come with the DC35 and it also does not come with some of the V6 models.
-However, what exactly does it do?
+The mini motorized tool does not come with Dyson DC35 and it also does not come with some of the V6 models.
+What exactly does it do?

 The mini motorized tool is usually used on upholstery and furniture.
-It is also generally used for getting rid of hair; pet hair, human hair and even knitting yarn.
+It is also generally used to get rid of hair; pet hair, human hair, and even knitting yarn.